ndakic/educational-technology/README.md

 # Modern Educational Technologies and Standards

-Course Modern Educational Technologies and Standards at Faculty of Technical Sciences, University of Novi Sad, 2020
+Course Modern Educational Technologies and Standards at Faculty of Technical Sciences, University of Novi Sad

 ## Getting started